hairlesshobo/personal-site/content/home-lab/index.md

 lastmod = "2024-07-24"
 tags = ['Home Lab']
 draft = false
-summary = 'Home lab overview'
+# summary = 'High-level overview of my home lab, with pictures!'
 +++

 My current home lab consists of 6 Linux servers, dual redundant OPNsense routers, 8 VLANS, an enterprise grade 10g fiber network, and countless containerized local services.
 I also operate my own email server, which is not nearly as simple to do as it used to be 15-20 years ago, but it is still a fun challenge!